latouchek/assisted-installer-deepdive/README.md

 ## Lab Preparation

 In this lab we will simulate Baremetal nodes with KVM VMs.
-Terraform will be use to orchestrate this virtual infrastructure.
+Terraform will be used to orchestrate this virtual infrastructure.
 A minimum of 256Gb of Ram and 500Gb SSD drive is recommended.
 The scripts and install steps below are based around the use of a Centos 8 machine as your host machine.
 In order to have everything set and all the bits installed, run the following commands: